MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-rsat.md

 This section explains how to load test cases from Azure DevOps, generate automation files, modify test parameters, run tests, investigate results, and save your work back to Azure DevOps.

 > [!NOTE]
-> For detailed information about how to set up Azure DevOps and test cases, see [Regression suite automation tool installation and configuration](../../fin-ops-core/dev-itpro/perf-test/rsat/rsat-overview.md).
+> For detailed information about how to set up Azure DevOps and test cases, see [Regression Suite Automation Tool installation and configuration](../../fin-ops-core/dev-itpro/perf-test/rsat/rsat-overview.md).
 You must complete that setup before you start to run tests.
 Before test execution/playback, turn off the Show app tour and Show app introduction after sign-in.
 Turn this off in the demo data by running the following script in your channel database: Update [ax].[SYSSERVICECONFIGURATIONSETTING] SET VALUE = '0' WHERE NAME = 'APPTOUR'.

 ### Load test cases and create parameter files